LazarusCat59/regexrename/README.md

 2023-05-25.png
 2022-12-09.png

 Of course, this is only a simple usecase this utility has.
-The regex can be used to capture text from filenames in a variety of combinations, making it quite a versatile utility.
+The regex can be used to capture text from filenames in a variety of combinations, making it quite a powerful utility.

 That's it, thanks!